Programs in Medical Education

 UVA offers the following programs: A generalist scholars program (GSP), dual degree programs in Accelerated MD-PhD, the Medical Science Training Program - MSTP, an MD-MBA through the Darden School of Business, several MD-Masters in Public Health (MPH) and the MD-Medical Science in Clinical Research (MS-CR).

 In addition, students may take course work or obtain a Master's or higher degree through the University of Virginia's many other schools.
-A new MD/JD dual degree is currently being planned for the Fall of 2013.
 This will be offered by the University of Virginia School of Medicine and the University of Virginia School of Law.

 The curriculum is designed to encourage students to pursue their interests through formal course work or through a multitude of activities.
 Students are given 3-4 afternoons off a week during the 18 month pre-clerkship period and have extensive time to take course work in the latter half of their third and all of their 4th year.
 Students are allowed to have 6 years to complete their MD degree; many of the dual programs are 5 year programs, so that the student takes an additional year to complete the degree, between the pre-clerkship and post-clerkship period.